thytom/fr-admin.co.uk/site/contact.md

 ---
-title: Contact Us
+title: Contact
 ---

-For free advice or an initial quote, please email us at **enquiries@fr-admin.co.uk**.
+For free advice or an initial quote, please email us at <a href="mailto:enquiries@fr-admin.co.uk">enquiries@fr-admin.co.uk</a>.

 Our quotes are based entirely upon your needs, with all costs being up front and reasonable.